Software apps and online services

 Next, we tried an LSTM model to read sequences of 3 consecutive pose vectors to classify into one of 'stand', 'squat', 'deadlift' categories.
 This model did well counting squats but often confused deadlift and standing.

-We found that this model did well in differentiating between the three motions.
+With the additional context of pose estimates in time, this model did well differentiating between the three motions.
 Now that we can measure when the user is standing, we can encourage jumping back in.
-Likewise, we have a measure of workout intensity which we can split by muscle group.
+Likewise, we have a measure of leg workout intensity which we can split by muscle groups: quad vs. hamstring dominant.

 Our prototype wearable uses a BlueBean (sadly discontinued now), which includes an accelerometer.
 This will likely be helpful information for movement and pose classification.